These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 LOCATION: Rwanda, Congo, Brundi

-RELIGION: Christian and Islam (post genocide)
+RELIGION: Christian and Muslim (post genocide)

 Languages: Kirundi, Kinyarwanda, French

+Tutsi - The name of the ethnic group.
+Watutsi - One Tutsi (Wa means 'one' also in Ancient Egyptian.)
+Mututsi - Means the same as Watutsi.
 Batutsi - Means the Tutsi people as a whole.
 (Bah means 'men, people' in Ancient Egyptian.)
+Watusi - A breed of cattle.

 ISLAM AND TUTSI